An Article

 Practitioners or Leaders?

 I mentioned at the outset that “senior” developer is a bit of a misleading catch-all — another one of those semantic concerns in software.
 The term’s been co-opted to cover everything from really good developer to stand-in CTO.
-For our purposes, I’m referring to something in the middle: A seasoned technologist that can lead the implementation phase of a specific product.
+For our purposes, I’m referring to something in the middle: a seasoned technologist that can lead the implementation phase of a specific product.
 A leader for a project (as opposed to an organization) and someone that’s still happiest jumping into the code.

 Our Industry’s Record Producer

 I’ve been on a music-related podcast kick lately (shoutout Bandsplain and 60 Songs That Explain the ‘90s), and it’s almost comedic how many successful rock careers include an appearance by Rick Rubin or Steve Albini.
-There’s a bunch of overlap between the roles of a record producer and a seasoned developer: Neither originates the music (expertise), nor implements it verbatim.
+There’s a bunch of overlap between the roles of a record producer and a seasoned developer: neither originates the music (expertise), nor implements it verbatim.
 The job calls for a balance of problem solving, artistic input, and delivering a polished version of an idea.

 Sometimes that’s stripping back nice-to-haves, or integrating something off the shelf.
 Other times, it’s chasing a specific sound and layering five guitars.